franklinvvidal/WinA1314/README.md

 ## Requirements

+### Installation

 You must have administrator rights on the OS for installation.

 WinA1314 requires Windows 7 or higher.
 Installation on Windows Vista is also allowed, but I have not tested it.

 If you have any thirt party applications such as the **UWAKS** or the **Apple Bootcamp** drivers already installed on your system, please uninstall them first before installing WinA1314.

+### Build

+To build the project you will need Visual Studio 2012 (or better) and the Windows Driver Kit 8.
+For building the installer, you will need Inno Setup.

 <br/>